Reltroner/reltroner-studio/content/blog/lorebook-asthortera.md

 **2. Title:** *Spiral Containment Initiative*
 **Timeline:** Year 0–15
-**Main POV:** Rei (as Little Reltronia)
+**Main POV:** Rei (as Little Rere)
-**Summary:** Under the disguise of "Little Reltronia," Rei infiltrates underground facilities to contain abyssal anomalies.
+**Summary:** Under the disguise of "Little Rere," Rei infiltrates underground facilities to contain abyssal anomalies.
 It's a secret, cerebral, and stealth-driven arc full of codes, pseudoscience, and ethical dilemmas.
 **Key Scenes:**
 - The first abyssal breach in Runwayria underground zone
 - Rei deactivating a Spiral Reactor at the cost of a friend’s memory